GUIDES Classes And Inheritance

 5.9.
 Dual Context Properties

-Dual context properties are non-function type values that are assigned on the class as well as on the prototype
+Dual context properties are non-function type values that are assigned on the class as well as on the prototype object of the class.

 Because dual context properties are essentially just combined static and instance properties, all dual context properties of a superclass are inherited by a subclass through the clone-copy operations used when inheriting static and instance properties.
 The exception to this is a dual context property where the static property is registered with the MyClass.nonInheritableStatics static property as being a non-inheritable static.
 Once a subclass is created, changing the inherited dual context properties on the superclass has no effect on the subclass.